Geocodio/docs/source/enterprise/index.html.md

 If you have several coordinates that you need to reverse geocode, batch reverse geocoding is a much faster option since it removes the overhead of having to perform multiple `HTTP` requests.

-Batch reverse geocoding requests are performed by making a `POST` request to the *reverse* endpoint, suppliying a `JSON` array in the body.
+Batch reverse geocoding requests are performed by making a `POST` request to the *reverse* endpoint, supplying a `JSON` array in the body.

 <aside class="warning">
 You can batch reverse geocode up to 10,000 coordinates at a time.
 Field appends count as lookups as well, make sure to keep the overall number of lookups at 10,000 or below.